ascorbic/og-edge/README.md

 # Open Graph Image Generation

-Generate Open Graph images with Deno and Netlify Edge Functions.
+Generate Open Graph images with Deno and Netlify Edge Functions, no framework needed.
 This is a fork of the awesome [`@vercel/og`](https://www.npmjs.com/package/@vercel/og), ported to run on Deno.

 ## Usage